dereuromark/cakephp-shim/README.md

 A full overview of all shimming between versions can be found in the [Wiki](https://github.com/dereuromark/cakephp-shim/wiki).

 ## New shims
+- LegacyModelAwareTrait for loadModel() shimming
+- former Cake\Filesystem\File and Cake\Filesystem\Folder classes
+- ModifiedTrait for entities and detecting actually changed fields (not just touched with same value)

+## Existing shims from 4.x
 - Controller setup for components and helpers
-- FormHelper BC for datetime ([details](https://github.com/dereuromark/cakephp-shim/pull/46)).

-## Existing shims from 3.x
 - Nullable behavior for better data consistency.
 - `Table::field()` support and `fieldByConditions()` alias to migrate to.
 - Still supports model properties `$primaryKey`, `$displayField`, `$order`, `$validate`, `$actsAs` and all